Getting To Mr. Right (a novel): The Editing Process by Carol Balawyder

 “I also really liked this image: ‘I felt as if someone had punched a hole in the balloon that housed my dreams and now the whole thing was rapidly deflating.’ ”

 “Thanks for your inspiring suggestions!
-I enjoy working with you.
-It’s very motivating and you bring great ideas to the work.”
+You bring great ideas to the work.”

 “Love the ending.
 In this final chapter, everything comes together.
 All the pieces fit into the Happiness puzzle.
 And to say that it’s because she didn’t let go of her dream is really cool!
 It’s a very positive ending.”